libscie/api/CONTRIBUTING.md

 Our work is organized on our [GitHub Projects board](https://github.com/orgs/p2pcommons/projects/1).
 You can help us the most by contributing to issues in the "Backlog" column.
 These are issues that are already specified and considered ready to start work on.

 The "PM Inbox" column and our [Roadmap](https://github.com/p2pcommons/sdk-js/wiki/Roadmap) contain issues that we are planning on working on further down the line.
-If you're enthusiastic about one of these features, come and discuss it with us on [Slack](https://libscie.slack.com/).
+If you're enthusiastic about one of these features, come and discuss it with us on [Slack](https://libscie.slack.com/) ([invite link](https://join.slack.com/t/libscie/shared_invite/zt-9l0ig1x1-Sxjun7D6056cOUQ2Ai_Bkw)).

 Technical improvements, bug fixes, documentation and other non-feature work is also totally welcome.